Zorua162/mcc.py/README.md

 To save time the command are auto generated from the Minecraft-Console-Client docs, using `generate_commands.py`.

+## Debugging

+Unit tests have been scaffolding, but still need a lot better coverage currently Integration tests are not currently working
+E2e tests work, but require a modified MinecraftClient binary

+To change the timeout of the function "wait_for_response" (used for waiting for the response to a command) set the environment variable "TIMEOUT".

 ## Useful links

 Documentation that proved useful: